pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

 ================
 Annot
 ================
+**This class is supported for PDF documents only.**

 Quote from the :ref:`AdobeManual`: "An annotation associates an object such as a note, sound, or movie with a location on a page of a PDF document, or provides a way to interact with the user by means of the mouse and keyboard."

-This class supports accessing such annotations -- not only for PDF files, but for all MuPDF supported document types.
-However, only a few methods and properties apply to non-PDF documents.

 There is a parent-child relationship between an annotation and its page.
 If the page object becomes unusable (closed document, any document structure change, etc.), then so does every of its existing annotation objects -- an exception is raised saying that the object is "orphaned", whenever an annotation property or method is accessed.